gkcgautam/sass-css-utilities/README.md

 `ph-X` : Horizontal Padding.
 Eg: ph-5 is padding-left: 5px; padding-right: 5px;

 ### Tablet and Mobile
-Both padding and margins of an element can be changed in different devices by usinf them with device specific prefix.
+Both padding and margins of an element can be changed in different devices by using them with device specific prefix.
 For example:

     <div class="pad-40 tab-pad-30 phn-pad-20 phn-pt-10">Content</div>
 This div will have `40px` padding in desktop, `30px` padding in tablets and `20px` padding in phones.
 Additionally we have further changes the top padding to `10px` in phone.